Conversations With Hank is an accidental parenting blog chronicling a family of four’s daily conversations while living in Northern Portugal.

-Joy Hanford is a Midwestern American writer and artist.
-When she was a little girl, she know exactly what she wanted to be when she grew up then she forgot then she remembered.
+Joy Hanford (aka “Me” in the conversations) is a Midwestern American writer and artist.
+When she was a little girl, she knew exactly what she wanted to be when she grew up then she forgot then she remembered.
 She spends her week filling pages in her sketchbook with stories and adventures, and her weekends searching for dragons hiding in castle corners.

 Her first two children’s books, Billy Blankenstooth and Shoe Mice , are available from Ardozia Digital Media for Kindle Fire, iPhone and Ipad and Android devises.
 (Tradução Português, Francisco Esquerdo e Ratinhos-dos-Sapatos, também disponíveis).
 Check out the BUY My Book page for more information on where to get a copy!!!